adrwxyz/classic.adrw.xyz/_posts/2015-03-19-lessons-from-behind-the-curtain.md

 ---
-title:  "Five Lessons from Behind the Curtain"
+title:  "5 Tough Lessons for When Your Startup Fails"
 date:   2015-03-19 16:09:25
 permalink: /blog/lessons-from-behind-the-curtain/
 tags: startups